Imanghvs/GhowlWapp/README.md

 # GhowlWapp
-A persian wapp to make promises
+A persian wapp to make promises (actually made for weblite messenger)